 GERD affects some 30 million people in the United States, yet it is surprisingly under-diagnosed.
 Many people simply accept the burning sensation and acid reflux as “normal.”
 “Often, patients don’t realize is that GERD is a serious digestive disorder that needs to be managed by medical professionals,” says Dr. Atif Iqbal.
 “Left undiagnosed or untreated, it can have long term complications.”

-Digestive Care Success Stories
+Stories for Digestive Care

 For thousands of Americans, Thanksgiving Day may begin with the tempting aromas of savory dishes, only to end in the discomfort of indigestion.